SoundChaser83/devilutionx-apocrypha/README.md

 Chance to avoid monster attacks now capped at 75% at all levels

 Attacks from unique monsters + Diablo now ignore 75% of player's armor class

+Improved chance to hit bonus for melee from dexterity

 Multiple spells have been substantially rebalanced, so don't just assume a spell is bad!
 Every spell has been playtested and is good at something.